crisostomi/hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am an enthusiastic *computer science* researcher driven by an unmatched amount of curiosity.

-My interests span across various topics of the field, with a focus on modern *Artificial Intelligence*.
+I am an enthusiastic Ph.D. student in Computer Science at Sapienza, University of Rome, where I am part of the GLADIA research group, led by prof. Emanuele Rodolà.

+I believe curiosity to have a primary role in guiding research, and hence I am always looking forward to explore new  directions in my field.
 My background includes hands-on research experience in **Natural Language Understanding**, **Computer Vision** and **Geometric Deep Learning**.
-I am particularly excited by frontier Machine Learning themes such as **Graph Representation Learning**, **Few-Shot Learning** and **Causality**.
+Some of my more stable interests include frontier Machine Learning themes such as **Graph Representation Learning**, **Few-Shot Learning** and **Causality**.

+I wholeheartedly advocate for cleaner code in ML, as complexity should not be fought with more complexity.
+Maybe unsurprisingly at this point, I really enjoy coding.
+Funnily enough, I enjoy it so much that I often code as a mean to get away from a tiring day of coding.

+In my (too little) free time, I enjoy throwing away my laptop to reconnect with nature through hiking and/or camping.
+Finally, like most of the humans on this planet, I enjoy travelling and good food.